domsson/grav-plugin-tabs/README.md

 ### Manual Installation

 To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
 Then rename the folder to `tabs`.
-You can find these files on [GitHub](https://github.com//grav-plugin-tabs) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).
+You can find these files on [GitHub](https://github.com//grav-plugin-tabs) or via [GetGrav.org](https://getgrav.org/downloads/plugins#extras).

 You should now have all the plugin files under

     /your/site/grav/user/plugins/tabs

-> NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com//grav-plugin-tabs/blob/master/blueprints.yaml).

 ### Admin Plugin

 If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.